 Applicants must have a Master’s of Arts degree or proof of study at a comparable level.
 English is the working language of PhDArts, and proficiency in both speaking and writing in English is required.
 The application should be written in English.

-Because PhDArts is a practice-as-research doctorate, the applicant must first and foremost demonstrate that he is a highly accomplished practitioner in some aspect of the arts and/or design.
+Because PhDArts is a practice-as-research doctorate, the applicant must first and foremost demonstrate that she/he is a highly accomplished practitioner in some aspect of the arts and/or design.

-On a theoretical level, the applicant has to demonstrate that his ideas are already quite well-formed and that he has begun to place his own contribution within the context of existing research or innovative practice.
+On a theoretical level, the applicant has to demonstrate that her/his ideas are already quite well-formed and that she/he has begun to place her/his own contribution within the context of existing research or innovative practice.
 The applicant will need to show a strong sense of intellectual curiosity and be able to justify what the urgency for this particular research is.

 The PhDArts programme aims to encourage research that is rooted in practice – commonly referred to as artistic research or practice-based research.
-If the applicant is accepted to the PhDArts programme, he should be aware that there is no single, universally accepted definition of practice-based research, whether in arts or in other creative disciplines.
+If the applicant is accepted to the PhDArts programme, she/he should be aware that there is no single, universally accepted definition of practice-based research, whether in arts or in other creative disciplines.
 As a doctoral student engaging in practice-based research, the researcher will be adding to the body of work that helps to define what practice-based research is.
 However, the PhDArts team has adopted a working definition of practice-based research, which the applicant should consider carefully when filling out section 2 of the application form.

 The PhDArts working definition of practice-based research is: